tomcritchlow/tomcritchlow.github.io/_drafts/2019-01-15-i-consultant.md

 This can feel like "soft" work, somehow less important than the "real" work of finding clients and setting up an LLC etc. But the truth is that this evolving and shaping of your personal identity - the labels and language you use to describe yourself and the work you do - is a platform upon which everything hinges.

 What kind of clients do you work for?
 What kind of work do you find fulfilling?
 How do you legitimize charging good money?
-These questions hinge on the notion of identity.
+These questions all hinge on the notion of identity.

 ## Act 1, language & labels